lilstav/lilstav/windows_10_lite.md

 [Build] 1.0.0.5

-[Install window] 1.Only 2 operating systems to choose 2.1/2 Installation in 4 steps
+[Install window] 1.Only 2 operating systems to choose for lite edition 2.1/2 Installation in 4 steps
 3.2/2 Installation guide in 3 simple steps
 3.Online account is now valid as option*